uhqd/esapiForDummies/README.md

 When clicking ok, the wizard will generate a set of files in the empty directory.
 It proposes to open VS, say no.

 Please follow carefully the following instructions in this order:
-- double clic on the .csproj file  (this should be in *your directrory*/Projects/*your project name*
+- double clic on the .csproj file  (this should be in *your directrory*/Projects/*your project name*) to open Visual Studio
-- it opens Visual Studio
 - On the right panel, check if the 2 dll (VMS.TPS...) are correct.
 To change them, see the prvious subsection **Changing ESAPI dlls**
 - On the right panel, double click on the .cs file to display it (the place you start scripting)
 - You can add your code after the comment line // TODO : Add....
 For exemple :

 <img src="4.png" width="800" align="center">
+ - a tip: if you sart to type **context.Patient.** you will have access to the loaded patient information. **context.Plansetup.** is the loaded plan...
+Etc. Your travel starts here.

- - Click on Generate then Generate Solution and close Visual Studio.
+ - Click on **Generate** then **Generate Solution** and close **Visual Studio**.
 You will be asked to save your .sln file.
 Accept the proposed path.
  - a .sln solution will appear in the directory Projects/
  - Double click on the .sln file to open VS again
  - Recommended: rename your files, project, solution, using a right click + **rename** in the Solution Explorer on the corresponding items.